 (Note: The key part of that previous sentence is “whenever doing so will enhance their overall experience.”
 In other words, you definitely don’t want to bombard your customers with messages in their inbox; that will almost assuredly get you sent directly to their spam folders.)

-As we mentioned earlier, predictive analytics software is an invaluable tool for determining the best course of action to take when emailing a specific customer or customer segment.
+Predictive analytics software is a valuable tool for determining the best course of action to take when emailing a specific customer or customer segment.
 Predictive analytics software analyzes the actions taken by an individual customer, as well as other customers that fit their overall persona, and identifies the optimum content or offer for you to send them (as well as when to send it).

-We said earlier that you should view your customers’ overall experience with your brand not as a series of isolated events, but as a continuum of one long journey.
-By proactively engaging with your customers via email at various moments throughout your relationship – and for a variety of reasons – you maximize the potential of your brand remaining at the top of their minds as they go about their daily routine.
+You should view your customers’ overall experience with your brand not as a series of isolated events, but as a single journey with different customer experiences along the way.
+By proactively engaging with your customers via email at various moments throughout your relationship, you maximize the potential of your brand remaining at the top of their minds as they go about their daily routine and boost customer loyalty.

 Be accessible and thorough